 Generally, skylights fall into three different styles: tubular skylights, fixed skylights, and vented skylights.
-As with everything in home renovation, the type you select will affect your overall costs.
 Here’s how they all stack up:

-- Tubular Skylights: These rounded skylights work well to brighten up a large area at a low cost.
-In fact, manufacturers claim that these skylights are so bright that a 10-inch tube has the luminating effect of three 100-watt light bulbs, and can light a space as large as 200 square feet wide.
-Most have a diffuser in one end to limit glare; however, they aren’t going to provide you with much of a view.
-They’re also known to be a little bit easier to insulate than a skylight, since the tube fits snugly into the wall opening, and isn’t operable at all.
+- Tubular Skylights: These rounded skylights brighten a large area at a low cost.
+Manufacturers claim that a 10-inch tube has the luminating effect of three 100-watt light bulbs, able to light a space as large as 200 square feet.
+Most have a diffuser in one end to limit glare, but don’t provide much of a view.
+They’re also considered a little easier to insulate than a skylight, since the tube fits snugly into the wall opening, and isn’t operable at all.

 - Fixed Skylights: This is the most traditional style, the one most homeowners think of when they decide they want to install a skylight.
 Unlike a vented skylight, it isn’t operable—it only lets light into the interior, rather than opening for air circulation.
 For this reason, they cost slightly less.

-- Vented Skylights: Vented skylights can be opened, either manually through a hand crank, or through an electric control that is manipulated through the push of a button or the use of a remote control.
+- Vented Skylights: Vented skylights can be opened, either manually through a hand crank, or through an electric control by push of a button or use of a remote control.
 You can also opt for a solar vented skylight, which is powered using a solar panel located on the rooftop below the window opening—ENERGY-STAR certified models get a vote for better energy efficiency, as well.

 Because skylights typically require cutting into your roof and ceiling, it’s not a job that’s recommended for amateur DIYers.
 A botched skylight can have serious consequences, including a loss of insulation, ceiling leaks, and mold from condensation.

 That means that you’ll need to factor in labor costs in your skylight estimates, which can raise the overall price by several hundred dollars.
-Labor costs will obviously be compounded by how difficult the installation is.
+Installation difficulty compounds labor costs.
 If you have a metal or tile roof, need to cut into roof trusses, or are installing a chase to channel sunlight through the attic space, then the installer will need to work longer, and will consequently charge more for the project.

 We’ve briefly touched upon some window features that can increase the labor costs associated with your skylight project.
 Now let’s take a more in-depth look at those items, and how they impact the overall costs.

 - Roof Type: Most skylights are made to be installed on roofs with asphalt shingles.
-Therefore, if you have a metal or tile roof, you’ll usually be charged more to install extra flashing around the window opening, and that could raise the final cost up to 30 percent.
+Therefore, if you have a metal or tile roof, you’ll usually be charged more to install extra flashing around the window opening, and that could raise the final cost up to 30%.

 - Window Size: Typically, the larger the size of the skylight, the more you can expect to pay.
-Keep in mind, though, that the design impact will be greatly reduced with a smaller window.
-However, if your roof is framed with trusses, and the installers need to cut into them to fit the window in, then your roof is going to need to structural changes.
+Keep in mind the design impact will be greatly reduced with a smaller window.
+If your roof is framed with trusses, and the installers need to cut into them to fit the window, then your roof is going to need structural changes.
 That means you’ll need to enlist the expertise of a structural engineer, which will add around $300 to $500 to your project.

 - Installing a Skylight Chase: In homes with attics, a skylight chase is often used to funnel light from the roof into a more commonly-used living space.
 Chases are typically framed with drywall and finished with paint or other coverings, so they cost quite a bit to build.
 If you want to use a chase in your home skylight, expect to spend around $1,500 more.